fweiss/Etappe/README.md

 It is assumed you already have the latest web browsers installed.
 Most of the development has been with Chrome browser.

+### IntelliJ setup
+Id you using IntelliJ, here are some additional setup steps for running the tests within the IDE.

 ### BDD with Protractor and IntellIJ

 The Protractor tests are not fully end-to-end because the data that would come from the transit servers varies over time.